 Ever since Quality Assurance was recognized as a formal practice in Software Development Lifecycle, manual testers have held high the responsibility of ensuring a bug-free software delivery.
-Over the years, manual testing community has adapted several tools and processes to continually enhance the outcome and predictability of application quality.
-Software expands with every new release, update, and modification.
-Testers have a crucial role and a daunting task to keep up with the regression testing, ensure quality of new features, test integration with other systems, keep a track of defects, and maintain a log for new ones.
+Over the years, the manual testing community has adapted several tools and processes to continually enhance the outcome and predictability of application quality.
 Test Automation has proved to be disruptive, and many software testers have jumped on this automation bandwagon so to speak.
 But with so many predictions, opinions, and innovation around test automation, will the manual tester’s role remain the same or will it change with time?
 Here’s our take on the topic:

 Test Automation: Was the Purpose Defeated?

-With the emergence of continuous advancements in software development lifecycle, automation was introduced to further help software testers in their craft.
-It was introduced with an intent to accelerate and optimize the testing cycle.
+With the emergence of continuous advancements in the software development lifecycle, automation was introduced to further help software testers in their craft.
+The intent was to accelerate and optimize the testing cycle.
 It was supposed to compliment a manual tester and enable him/her to focus on verifying complex real-world use cases.

 But with automation becoming the buzz of the day, there is a greater push for adapting more and more automation in the testing cycle.
 No doubt, this is an excellent development.
 However, if the core issue of Silo is not resolved, we are further widening the gap between the manual tester and automation tester.

 The pattern of manual execution of test cases is indeed dying as the number of companies adopting modern development approaches such as Agile, continuous testing (CT), continuous integration (CI), continuous delivery (CD), and DevOps is increasing every day.
 It not only reduces manual errors to a significant extent but also enhances the speed of software development.